zachleat/javascript-eval-modules/README.md

 2. Requires `vm.constants.USE_MAIN_CONTEXT_DEFAULT_LOADER` an experimental Node feature added in v21.7.0, v20.12.0.
 Any use outputs an `ExperimentalWarning` to the console.
 3. Requires the code to be wrapped in an `(async () => {})()` IIFE wrapper.
 4. Can use `esm-import-transformer` to transform static `import` to dynamic `import()` or `require`: https://github.com/zachleat/esm-import-transformer
-5. Probably shimmable but I think that would cause more confusion than it’s worth.
+5. Probably shimmable but not worth it.
+6. `require` is shimmable in Node.js via [`node:module#createRequire`](https://nodejs.org/docs/latest/api/module.html#modulecreaterequirefilename)
+7. `import` of runtime built-ins (e.g. `node:` prefixed modules in Node.js) are allowed.

 ## Alternate methods